Xevion/phototag/README.md

         * Full support for NEF only, CR2 and more untested
         * Requires a existing XMP file to be available

-## Installation
+### Installation

-For basic usage, the project is currently not on PyPi.
+The project is currently not on PyPi yet.
 Until then, clone and install like so:

 ```bash
 pip install